adospace/reactor-data/README.md

 Without storage, ReactorData is more or less a state manager, keeping all the entities in memory.

-Things are more interesting when configuring a storage plugin, for example, Sqlite.
+Things are more interesting when configuring a storage plugin, such as Sqlite.

 ```
 <PackageReference Include="ReactorData.Sqlite" Version="X.X.X.X" />